 When most people think of heartworm, they think of a disease that only affects dogs.
 In reality, heartworm disease can also affect cats, although less frequently.

 Heartworm disease is a potentially fatal condition caused by a type of worm that lives in the heart and the arteries of the lungs.
 It is transmitted by mosquitos and is found in every state, although it is more prevalent in the South.
 The best treatment for heartworm disease is prevention.
 Before starting preventative treatments, it is recommended that pets are tested for heartworm disease because serious complications can develop if an animal is already infected.
+Also, it is important to speak to your veterinarian about the best product to prevent infection.

-4. Fecal flotation
+4. Fecal testing

 5. Screening blood tests